 As many fans will know, Geoff is aiming to raise over £1m by cycling the full Tour de France route, one week ahead of the professionals next month.

 The event, named The Tour 21, will see Geoff riding his 5th and final Tour de France challenge with 24 other amateur cyclists who are determined to hit their fundraising target for Cure Leukaemia.
 All funds raised will be invested in the national Trials Acceleration Programme which connects blood cancer patients from a UK catchment area of over 20 million people with potentially lifesaving clinical trials.
+Delta-8 for cancer improvement are yet to be used.
+More innovations in treatment are expected in the future.

 Thomas said: “I want to thank the players and the club for once again being so generous by donating signed shirts for Cure Leukaemia to auction and I’m sure the fans too will be incredibly generous in bidding on the shirts.